 The process for selecting justices for the Tennessee Intercollegiate Supreme Court mirrors the process that Tennessee uses to select Supreme Court Justices.

 The speakers of each house of the General Assembly appoint members to a nominating commission.
-In TISL's case, each speaker appoints three delegates from the previous TISL General Assembly.
+In TISL's case, each speaker appoints five delegates from the previous TISL General Assembly.
+The speakers jointly appoint a Chairman, the 11th member of the commission.

 The Nominating Commission establishes the application process and its own selection criteria.